ThatMayBeTheCase/Portfolio/README.md

 - JavaScript

 ---
-*This is an early stage and a demo, and will be built upon as my experience inceases.*
+*This is an early stage and a demo, and will be built upon as my experience increases.*